 |Spanish||4 or 5||8 semester hours||SPN 131 and SPN 132|

 Dual Enrollment Guide for High School Counselors

-HFC averages over 2,000 dual enrollment students per semester.
-Dual enrollment students have access to all student services such as free tutoring, counseling, library, etc.
+HFC averages more than 2,000 dual enrollment students per semester.
+Dual enrollment students have access to all HFC student services such as free tutoring, counseling, library, etc.

 Benefits and Popular Courses for Dual Enrollment